nuttycom/aftok/TASKS.md

 ---------

   * Login
-    * Evaluate OpenID options
+    * Evaluate OpenID and jwt.io
-  * Companion Creation
+  * User Creation
     * Require user to provide the PGP public key that will be used to authenticate requests
   * Authentication
-    * Require bodies of all requests to be PGP-signed; this will take the place of other authentication.
+    * Require bodies of all requests to be PGP-signed; this would take the place of other authentication.

 Payouts Service